techintel/ReactCMS/README.md

 ~~~~
  - If the modified account is currently signed in, sign out and re-sign in it.

-Those are the things that you need, you may now post a new content using your administrator account.
+Those are the things that you need, you may now post a blog using your administrator account.